Different Missions, Compatible Ministry

 A collaboration was called for: St. Columba would provide land, Thistle & Bee would provide the man- and women-power.
 St. Columba would benefit by the addition of on-site learning areas and beautiful new gardens; Thistle & Bee would benefit by having ample space to grow their flowers, herbs and bee operations.
 Win-Win!

 Gardens & Apiaries

-St. Columba is now home to a one-acre flower and herb farm, 13 honeybee hives, and Thistle & Bee is even helping us expand a small food garden.
-St. Columba composts its food waste to make quality soils for use in the gardens.
+St. Columba is now home to a one-acre flower and herb farm and over a dozen honeybee hives.
 Campers and guests now have opportunities to visit the hives and gardens to learn more about the ecosystem, discuss our role in preserving an important environmental balance, and take pride in knowing that organizations working together can accomplish much more together than they ever could apart.